cornebester/service.ipinfo/infra/readme.md

 # readme

-creates vpc and eks cluster with 2 worker nodes in private subnet ( 1x nat gw )
+creates vpc ( using aws module  ) and eks cluster ( using resources ) with 2 worker nodes in private subnet ( 1x nat gw )

 # requirements